Top 34 Mortgage Experts Gives Away Their BEST Mortgtage Tips!

-Getting in touch early and starting the pre approval process is NOT a hassle or inconvenience to a mortgage broker.
+Getting in touch early and starting the pre-approval process is NOT a hassle or inconvenience to a mortgage broker.
 It in fact it is the exact opposite.
-Any good mortgage broker is thrilled to get a plan in place for a buyer wether that means they are buying in 2 weeks or 6 months!
+Any good mortgage broker is thrilled to get a plan in place for buyers whether that means they are buying in 2 weeks or 6 months!

 26. Ask The Right Questions